Table of Contents

 The Chair of the Faculty shall have the following duties:

-- convening and chairing the Academic Senate and the Executive Committee
+1. convening and chairing the Senate and the Executive Committee

-- regularly consulting with the Vice Chair and the Past Chair
+4. regularly consulting with the Vice Chair and the Immediate Past Chair (when occupied)

-- planning and convening the University Convocation (Fall and Spring) and the annual Faculty Retreat
+8. planning and convening University Convocations and annual Faculty Retreat

-- organizing the biannual dinner for Emeritus Faculty
+9. organizing the annual event for Emeritus Faculty

-- appointing a member of the Executive Committee to serve as the Chair of the Commencement Committee
+11. appointing a member of the Executive Committee to serve on the Commencement Committee

 1.3.
 DUTIES OF VICE CHAIR OF THE FACULTY